Windows Installer, Java Installer, Freeware Installer

 Your application uses files with a particular extension (in our example that is "edi").
 You may want to associate that type of files to be opened or edited with your application.
 Advanced Installer helps you do this in a very simple way.

-File AssociationChoose "File Association" from the "Project Details" options group.
+File AssociationChoose “File Association” in the left pane.

-New ExtensionUse the [ New Extension ] toolbar button to create a new extension.
-That is "edi".
+New ExtensionUse the [ New Extension ] toolbar button to create a new extension: "edi".
 Enter a description of this extension in the appropriate field in the right-side pane.
 You may choose an icon to be displayed for all the files with the extension you created.

 File Associations